-LSA has no intolerance for individuals who display poor or unsporting behavior on the field or on either sidelines.
+LSA has no tolerance for individuals who display poor or unsporting behavior on the field or on either sideline.
 The Misconduct Policies can be found in Policy 214 in the LSA Policy Manual and it is the obligation of every Coach and Team Administrator to clearly understand LSA Policy.

 Club Rules of Conduct

 Many LSA Clubs have established their own Rules of Conduct for their players, coaches and parents.
 The establishment and enforcement of such Club Rules of Conduct reflect club leadership that places a priority on sportsmanship and in providing a positive, productive and pressure-free soccer environment for our players.

 It is the responsibility of every Coach, every Manager and every Club to understand and to implement the LSA Misconduct Policy.
 They must each

 - understand the length of a suspension, and